smart-on-fhir/cumulus-library/docs/workflows/nlp.md

   will be much cheaper
 - `--clean-nlp`: if set, previous NLP results for the workflow will be deleted first
 - `--no-nlp-stats`: if set, note and token stats will not be printed to the console
+- `--select-table=TABLE`: restrict the build to only the given table(s) within the workflow (i.e. a single `[tables.X]` entry).
+Can be repeated to select more than one table.
+This is most useful during study development, when you want to iterate on one NLP table without building the whole workflow every time.
+Combine with `--builder=my_workflow.workflow` to target a specific workflow file if your study has more than one.
+- `--select-by-table=TABLE`: overrides the `select_by_table` config value for every NLP table being built in this run, regardless of what's set in the workflow file.
+Handy for quickly testing NLP against a different candidate-notes table while you're still iterating on it, without editing (or forgetting to revert) the workflow file itself.

 ### What Data Gets Sent Where